Bergenfield, New Jersey: Education

-Bergenfield High School with 1,203 students in grades 9-12.
+Bergenfield High School with 1,250 students in grades 9–12.

 Public school students from the borough, and all of Bergen County, are eligible to attend the secondary education programs offered by the Bergen County Technical Schools, which include the Bergen County Academies in Hackensack, and the Bergen Tech campus in Teterboro or Paramus.
 The district offers programs on a shared-time or full-time basis, with admission based on a selective application process and tuition covered by the student's home school district.

 Transportation

 Roads and highways

 As of May 2010, the borough had a total of 60.50 mi of roadways, of which 54.75 mi were maintained by the municipality and 5.75 mi by Bergen County.

 Main roads include Washington Avenue, Main Street, Prospect Avenue, River Edge Road and New Bridge Road.

 Public transportation

 NJ Transit bus service is available to and from the Port Authority Bus Terminal in Midtown Manhattan on the 166, 167 routes and to the George Washington Bridge Bus Station on the 186 route; and to other New Jersey communities served on the 753, 756 and 772 routes.

-Saddle River Tours / Ameribus provides service to the George Washington Bridge Bus Station on route 11C.

 Until 1959, the New York Central Railroad operated passenger service through the borough on the West Shore Railroad.
 Service operated north along the Hudson River to Albany, New York, and points west; and south to Weehawken Terminal.